floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

 in the beginning for C and C++ coders, but it makes for better code and API design in the long run.

-This experience (of transition to more restrictive C code by enabling certain warning) is also why I'm giving Zig some slack about its integer conversion strictness.
+This experience (of transitioning to more restrictive but also more correct C code by enabling certain warning) is also why I'm giving Zig some slack about its integer conversion strictness.
 After all, maybe I'm just not used to it yet.
 But OTH, I have by now written enough Zig code that I should slowly get used to it, but it *still* feels bumpy.
 All in all I think this is an area where 'strict design purity' can harm the language in the long run though, and a better balance should be found between strictness, coding convenience and readability.

 ## Using wide integers with bit twiddling code is fast